suniltt/fdp2021/README.md

 # fdp2021

-Notebooks and slides for faculty development program on  Machine Learning
+Notebooks and slides for faculty development program on  Machine Learning Sponsored by KTU